Phonics and Early Reading

 Reading

-It is our intent at Welton Primary School to provide children with a high-quality education in reading so that they are able to read fluently and with confidence.
-We intend to encourage all children to read widely across both fiction and non-fiction and to develop their knowledge of themselves, the world in which they live, to establish an appreciation and love of reading, to gain knowledge across the curriculum and develop their comprehension skills.
+At Welton Primary School, we provide children with a high-quality education in reading so that they are able to read fluently and with confidence.
+We encourage all children to a read range of genres, both fiction and non-fiction, fostering a love of reading.
+Alongside this, we provide them with skills to develop their comprehension, allowing them to gain knowledge across the curriculum and the world around them.
+We believe that reading empowers children to be better global citizens.

 Reading Policy 2023-24